pwnall/igor/README.md

 [web_frontend Ansible role](deploy/ansible/roles/web_frontend/tasks/packages.yml).

+### Vagrant

+The [deployment guide](doc/deployment.md) can be used to bring up a production-like environment in a [Vagrant](https://www.vagrantup.com/) environment.
+This environment can be used to test Docker-related features and playbook changes.

 ### OpenStack

-The deployment receipes include an OpenStack bring-up playbook.
+The [deployment guide](doc/deployment.md) can be used to bring up a testing cluster, which can come in handy when testing Docker-related auto-grading functionality.
+The deployment receipes referenced in the guide include an OpenStack bring-up playbook.

 [TryStack](http://trystack.openstack.org/) is a public OpenStack cluster intended for testing, and therefore can be used to test out any playbook changes.